Cover image for blog title on how to become a better self-taught artist

 Limitations to self-directed learning

-Without a prescriptive structure or external guidance to rely upon, managing our own learning requires discipline coupled with a good dose of motivation in order to sustain our progress in a positive direction.
+Without a prescriptive structure or external guidance to rely upon, managing our learning requires discipline coupled with a good dose of motivation to sustain our progress in a positive direction.

 As well, it can be daunting to discern: